 Studying for a master's degree in biomedical engineering at Duke prepares you for leadership in industry or in academia.
 You will be part of a highly regarded program that began as one of the world's first and continues to be ranked among the very best.

-Most of our master's students go onto careers in the biomedical industry, where they work for leading firms or build their own startups.
-About 15 percent of Duke BME MS grads enter PhD programs.
+Most of our master's students go onto careers in industry, where they work for leading biomedical firms or build their own startups.
+About 40 percent of Duke BME Master of Science (MS) grads enter PhD programs.
 Learn more about where our Duke BME master's students go.

 Benefits for Master's Students